-The later comprises of two streams which rise on the northern flanks of Puy de Sancy: Dore and Dogne which later unite to form the Dordogne River.
+The latter comprises two streams that rise on the northern flanks of the mountain: Dore and Dogne which later united to form the Dordogne River.
 The great river is 483km long and flows through the spa-town of Mont-Dore, the regions of Limousin and Périgord before flowing into the Gironde estuary along with the Garonne.

-The slopes of Puy de Sancy are used for skiing.
-The nearest and largest ski-resort is Super-Besse with 43km of downhill ski trails and 125km of cross-country skiing.
+The slopes are used for skiing.
+The nearest and largest ski resort is Super-Besse with 43km of downhill ski trails and 125km of cross-country skiing.

 The mountain range is crossed by the GR4 long-distance walking route which connects the Atlantic Ocean in Royan to Grasse on the French Riviera via the Charentes, the Périgord, the Massif Central, the Cévennes, and Provence.